kaito1410/AutoDD_Rev2/README.md

 Total - Total score on the ticker for r/pennystock subreddit.
 Higher means more discussions/chatter about this ticker

 Recent - Score of the ticker from the last X hours.
 By default, Recent shows the score from the last 12 hours.
-If you change the interval using --interval 48, then recent show data from 24 hours ago (48 divide by 2)
+If you change the interval for example --interval 48, then recent show data from 24 hours ago (48 divide by 2)

-Prev - Score of the ticker from the last 2X to X hour period.
+Prev - Score of the ticker from the last X to 2X hour period.
 By default, Prev shows the score from the last 12-24 hour period.
-If you change the interval using --interval 48, then recent show data from the 24-48 hour period
+If you change the interval for example --interval 48, then recent show data from the 24-48 hour period

 Change - (Recent score - Prev score) Shows increase or decrease in amount of chatter/discussions about this ticker.
-Positive numbers = increase and negative numbers = decrease
+Positive numbers = increase in discussions, higher numbers means more discussions/chatter about this ticker

 Rockets - Number of Rocket Emojis